800 Character Traits: The Ultimate List (+ How to Develop a Good Character Step-by-Step)

 By the end of this article, you’ll have answers to all those questions.
 You’ll also have:

-- a list of 99 good character traits to inspire you,
+- A list of 800 character traits to inspire you;

 Let’s get started!